OscarGVelasco/LotOfCells/readme.md

 ### Updates:

-* (30 May 2024) Version: 0.2.0 - Added option to use personalised colors in waffle/bar/polar plots (see example below).
+* (30 May 2024) Version: 0.2.0 - Added an option to use customized colors in waffle, bar, and polar plots (see example below).

 # Introduction